Certified CISO Training: What’s In It For You?

 Very high-performing professionals in the field can earn more than double that.
 In 2016, a survey from cybersecurity staffing firm SilverBull placed the top of the average salary range at $421,000 for professionals in San Francisco.
 Meanwhile, similarly qualified professionals in New York were earning $406,000 in New York City.

 Information security leadership is also a rewarding career from a non-monetary perspective.
-According to Payscale, which has gathered a 5 out of 5 job satisfaction rating from CISO respondents, the role makes a professional feel productive, valued, and essential to client success.
+According to Payscale, which has gathered a 5 out of 5 job satisfaction ratings from CISO respondents, the role makes a professional feel productive, valued, and essential to client success.

 If you’re a CISO, you almost certainly have at least a bachelor’s degree in computer science, IT, or a similar field.
 Some companies also require a master’s degree, depending on the company, and most demand that you have worked in IT security for at least seven if not 10 years.

-These kinds of requirements are in place because a company needs to know that you have an extensive knowledge of systems and programming.
+These kinds of requirements are in place because a company needs to know that you have extensive knowledge of systems and programming.
 What is also required, and what companies tend to have a harder time verifying, is an in-depth familiarity with the business aspects of the tech world.
-You'll need to know how information security and risk affects a company on the administrative and financial levels, not just on the technical side.
+You’ll need to know how information security and risk affects a company on the administrative and financial levels, not just on the technical side.

 Leadership Skills Matter